 Accepting a position

-Once you are offered and have accepted a position, discuss a mutually acceptable work schedule with your Project Supervisor.
-Once you have carefully read the declaration section of the Work-Study Placement form, complete and sign the form, and submit it to your Project Supervisor.
+Once you are offered and have accepted a position, discuss a mutually acceptable work schedule with your Project supervisor, and complete and return all requested paperwork promptly.

 Your Project Supervisor will have you complete the following forms:

 - Federal Tax Credit Form (TD1)

 These forms are required by SFU's Payroll department.

 Once you have been entered into the payroll system, you are paid biweekly for the actual number of hours you complete.
 You must report your hours to your Project Supervisor (or designate) who will convey the information to Payroll.
 If you do not complete the full number of Work-Study hours you have been awarded, you will not receive the full amount of your award.